crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

 1. An application owner asks for an environment to deploy their application.
 1. Infrastructure owner creates a new namespace and a `KubernetesTarget` that points to the `dev` cluster.
-1. Application owner provisions a `KubernetesApplication` with labels that select the `KubernetesTarget` referencing the `dev` cluster for provisioning.
+1. Application owner provisions a `KubernetesApplication` in that namespace with labels that select the `KubernetesTarget` referencing the `dev` cluster for provisioning.
 1. When ready for testing, the application owner requests access to the `stage` cluster, which the infrastructure owner then "publishes" by creating another `KubernetesTarget` in the namespace that points to the `stage` cluster.